zubairsaiyed/ecal/README.md

 ### 3. Calendar Web Application (`calendar_server.py`)
 A Flask web application for displaying Google Calendar events with customizable themes and settings.

+### 4. Calendar Sync Service (`calendar_sync_service.py`)
+A background service that monitors calendar changes, takes screenshots of the calendar web interface, and uploads them to an endpoint for display on e-paper.

 ## Features